The European market potential for avocados

 United Kingdom: Important consumer but with increasing economic pressure

 The United Kingdom is an interesting market to supply directly from developing countries.
 But there is little room for informality or mistakes.
-In this developed market you can expect continuing pressure on prices, while the quality and certification standards remain one of the highest.
+In this developed market you can expect continuing pressure on prices, while the quality and certification standards remain 1 of the highest.

 - Find more opportunities for market entry in CBI’s report on Exporting fresh fruit and vegetables to the United Kingdom.